Lymphoma, also called lymphosarcoma, is a highly malignant tumor of the lymph system.

 Cancer occurs when a normal cell “goes wrong.”
 The cell’s normal regulatory processes disengage and it begins to divide quickly and without control.
 These cells do not stop at barriers, nor do they stop growing when they outgrow their own blood supply.
 They divide over and over, taking over local tissues and escaping to spread to other body areas.
 The organ to which the original cell belonged is destroyed as the cancer cells obliterate its structure.
 Other local tissues may also become invaded as the tumor cells grow inexorably into them.

 Cancer cells break off the primary tumor and travel via blood or lymph vessels to new areas of the body.
 Wherever these cells lodge, they may start new tumors far from the original tumor but just as deadly.
 This process continues until there is not enough normal tissue left to sustain life.
 This form of cancer spread is called metastasis.

 What is Lymphoma?

 When lymphocytes become cancerous within a lymph node, the node swells and hardens.

 Malignant lymphocytes readily travel through the lymph vessels to other nearby lymph nodes.
+When nearby nodes have been infiltrated, the cancerous lymphocytes continue their journey through the lymphatic system to distant lymph nodes.
 Soon all the nodes are enlarged.
-Ultimately, the bone marrow (where most blood cells are formed) is affected, the immune system is destroyed, and severe anemia and weakness claim the victim's life.
+Other organs that harbor lymph tissues (liver, spleen and even the GI tract) can become infiltrated.
+Ultimately, the bone marrow, where most blood cells are formed, is affected, the immune system is destroyed, and severe anemia and weakness claim the victim's life.